bugsnag/bugsnag-node/Readme.md

     to Bugsnag
 -   Minimal CPU and memory footprint.
 -   Track which users and urls were affected by an exception.
--   Optional integration with connect/express middleware to give your errors context from the request.
+-   Optional integration with connect/express middleware to give your exceptions context from the request.
 -   Send additional meta-data along with your exceptions using [`setExtraData`](#setextradata)